Xylopyrographer/LiteLED/README.md

         `RMT_CHANNEL_7`

+**Notes:**

-    **Note:** Not all SoC's have the same number of RMT channels available.
+1. Not all ESP32 SoC's have the same number of RMT channels.
 Confirm with the data sheet for the target SoC.
+1. If driving more than one LED string, create an object for each string using a different RMT channel for each object.
+This is subject to the number of available RMT channels for the SoC.
+Strings can be of different LED types.
+1. If the constructor fails to initialize the RMT channel, an error message is sent to the serial port via the esp32 `log_e` facility.
+This is enabled in the Arduino IDE by selecting the *Core Debug Level* from the *Tools* menu.
+1. See also the **Note:** under `begin`.

 **Examples:**